 Hepatitis B can be prevented by vaccination.

-The 6 in 1 vaccine protects against Diphtheria, Hepatitis B, Hib (Haemophilus Influenzae b) Pertussis (Whooping Cough) Polio and Hepatitis B.
+The 6 in 1 vaccine protects against infection caused by hepatitis B, tetanus, diphtheria, Hib (Haemophilus Influenzae b) pertussis (Whooping Cough) and polio.

 Who is recommended to get a catch up Hepatitis B vaccine?